 In the town centre, only the church, the government building and a handful of other pretty 19th-century colonial buildings found around the central square have been restored.
 Pay a visit to the new Centro Cultural opposite the Mercado Municipal, it has a library and offers a chance to meet ambitious and educated locals.

-In the centre of town is the Nossa Senhora da Conceição church (tel: 225 1139; open: 18.00 daily, 06.00 & 09.00 Sun).
-The church, restored in 1940, has a light-blue wooden ceiling and yellow-painted walls.
+In the centre of town is the Nossa Senhora da Conceição church.
+Restored in 1940 and recently repainted, it has a light-blue wooden ceiling and yellow-painted walls.
 Look for the baptistery font when you come in and the beautiful stone-carved St Anthony to the left of the altar.
 On the square outside the church is a little stone pillar with a tile showing Santo António.
-St Anthony (feast day 13 June) is the patron saint of the poor and helps ward off shipwrecks and starvation, and find mislaid items.
-Close by, at the cemetery, tamarind shrubs with bright red and orange flowers grow amongst the graves.
+St Anthony is the patron saint of the poor and helps ward off shipwrecks and starvation, and find mislaid items.
+Close by, at the cemetery, tamarind shrubs with bright red and orange flowers grow among the graves.